Yiyuiii/solver4turingmachine/README.md

 **Outputs:**
-`answers = get_answers(Qs)` gives out the possible answers under Qs, `get_query(Qs, answers)` gives out the best query number, the expectation of success probability after 3 questions (i.e. score), the questions to be asked in various situations, and the possible answers left after 3 questions.
+`answers = get_answers(Qs)` gives out the possible answers under Qs, `get_query(Qs, answers)` gives out the best query number, the expectation of success probability after 3 questions, the questions to be asked in various situations, and the possible answers left after 3 questions.